deeplearning4j/deeplearning4j/ADRs/0018 - SDValue.md

 3. TENSOR

-An SDValue will be passed around similar to placeholders and are utilized within InferenceSession to execute operations within a graph.
+An SDValue is passed around similar to placeholders and are utilized within InferenceSession to execute operations within a graph.

 An SDValue's real underlying type will map to the following: